matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-aa-tutorial.md

 import "@openzeppelin/contracts/utils/cryptography/ECDSA.sol";
 ```

-Since we are building a two-account multisig, let's pass its owners' addresses in the constructor and save them is stata variables:
+Since we are building a two-account multisig, let's pass its owners' addresses in the constructor and save them in state variables:

 ```solidity
 // state variables for account owners